Finances

 Adding a Ledger Entry

 Click + Add Entry to manually add any entry type.
-This is how you record payments when a member pays their bill — select the member, enter the amount as a negative number for a payment (which reduces their balance), add a note, and save.
+This is how you record payments when a member pays their bill outside of Stripe (cash, check, Venmo, Zelle) — select the member, enter the amount as a negative number for a payment (which reduces their balance), add a note, and save.

 Importing and Exporting

 • Import CSV — bulk import ledger entries from a spreadsheet.
-Download the template first — it’s an Excel file pre-configured with the required columns (date, source_month, type, member name, amount, description, note) and built-in dropdown validation for the type field (charge, payment, adjustment) and the member name field (pre-populated with your group’s current members).
-This makes bulk entry much faster and reduces errors.
-The source_month column (format: YYYY-MM, e.g. 2025-10) is required on charge entries for historical income to appear correctly in the Cash Flow chart.
+Download the template first — it’s an Excel file pre-configured with the required columns (date, source_month, type, member name, amount, description, note) and built-in dropdown validation for the type field and member name field.
+See Importing Data > Importing Ledger Entries for details.

 • Export CSV — download the full ledger for your records or for sharing with your accountant.